 Thomas Weir was a respected former high ranking soldier who was tried as a witch.
 When he fell ill, he decided to confess to being the servant of the Devil, while also implicating his sister, Grizel, claiming they had an incestuous relationship.

-Grizel confirmed her brother’s confessions and the two of them were sent to trial.
+Grizel confirmed her brother’s confessions, and they were sent to trial.
 Both were hanged and burned to death.
 Several neighbours claimed to witness strange sights and sounds at the Weir household following the dreadful event, sparking fear in all who lived in the area.

 Surgeons’ Hall Museum

-I look at the museum as one of the best educational things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.
+I see the museum as one of the best educational things to do in Edinburgh, Scotland, as it provides you with loads of fascinating information about the human body.

-The museum also guards the death mask (a plaster cast of a person’s face following their death) and a book said to be made of the skin of the infamous William Burke — half of the body snatchers duo Burke and Hare.
-The museum also features a section dedicated to Dr. Knox who purchased the corpses from the serial killing pair.
+The museum guards the death mask, which is a plaster cast of a person’s face following their death).
+And a book said to be made of the skin of the infamous William Burke — half of the body snatchers duo Burke and Hare.
+The museum also features a section dedicated to Dr. Knox, who purchased the corpses from the serial killing pair.

 Dark Tourism in Scotland